 Multi-unit — natural mineral beads |

-The beads in detail
+The Beads in Detail

-Tourmaline in lapidary tradition
+Tourmaline in Lapidary Tradition

 In crystal tradition, black tourmaline is associated with energetic protection, grounding, and boundary setting — qualities linked to its opaque black color and density.
-This is shared as cultural reference, not as medical advice.
+This is shared as cultural reference, not medical advice.

 Genuine black tourmaline has a clear vitreous luster when polished, distinct from the curved vitreous appearance of obsidian or the matte finish of basalt.
 In unpolished crystals, the characteristic longitudinal striations of the trigonal system are an unmistakable signature.
-Hardness (7–7.5 Mohs) is a clear discriminator: a steel key cannot scratch it, unlike glass (Mohs 5.5) or synthetic resin.
-The specific gravity of schorl (3.1–3.2 g/cm³) is higher than that of black glass (2.5 g/cm³).

 Frequently Asked Questions